Frequently Asked Questions

 - Full-time student status is required for financial aid and other purposes.
 How do I maintain that as an EKU Online student?

-- Are library resources available to EKU Online students?
+- Are tutoring and library resources available to EKU Online students?

 The only difference between an online degree and a traditional degree is that the course work was completed online.
 Upon graduation, you will hold a degree from Eastern Kentucky University, and you will have all the rights and privileges of traditional EKU alumni.